 - Burton Kids Corner

-The Burton 4-H Center Environmental Education Program is administered by the University of Georgia Cooperative Extension.
+The Burton 4-H Center Environmental Education Program is administered by UGA Extension.
 The 4-H Center is located on 6 acres of Tybee Island, Georgia.
 Tybee Island itself is very small (3 miles x .5 mile) and extremely populated.
 We use the entire island for our classes.

 We offer teachers and their students a varied combination of both natural and equipment resources to aid in the learning process.
 The Environmental Education Program is customized per specific objectives requested by the visiting school.